JanNeuendorf/lorevault/README.md

 Other subcommands are `check`, to see which sources are valid, `example` to write out a configuration file, and `hash` to get the SHA3-256 of a file.

+### Limitations

+The contents of the folder are created in memory, so very large files are to be avoided.